 If you’ve toyed with the idea of providing vCIO services, now is a great time to launch them.
 Zevulunov says the concept of using a vCIO is just beginning, and adoption is in the very early stages, even though larger companies have used vCIO services.

 “The mass market vCIO will be taking off as the market shifts to relying on this Resource as a Service.”

 About The ASCII Group, Inc.

 The ASCII Group is the premier community of North American MSPs, MSSPs, VARs and solution providers.
-The group has over 1,300 members located throughout the U.S. and Canada, and membership encompasses everyone from credentialed MSPs serving the SMB community to multi-location solution providers with a national reach.
+The group has over 1,300 members throughout the U.S. and Canada, and membership encompasses everyone from credentialed MSPs serving the SMB community to multi-location solution providers with a national reach.
 Founded in 1984, ASCII provides services to members, including leveraged purchasing programs, education and training, marketing assistance, extensive peer interaction and more.
-ASCII works with a vibrant ecosystem of major technology vendors that complement the ASCII community and support the mission of helping MSPs and VARs to grow their businesses.
+ASCII works with a vibrant ecosystem of major technology vendors that complement the ASCII community and support the mission of helping MSPs and VARs grow their businesses.
 For more information, please visit www.ascii.com